Taco Quesadillas

 Seasoning taco meat with chipotle powder.

-Add 1/4 cup of water, mix well and cook, stirring constantly, over medium-low heat for about 15 minutes or until meat is browned, well cooked and there’s not liquids left.
-Cover and set aside.
+Add 1/4 cup of water, mix well, and cook, stirring constantly, over medium-low heat for about 15 minutes or until meat is browned, well cooked and there are no liquids left.

 Taco meat fully cooked on skillet.

-Heat a skillet or comal over medium-low heat until smoking.
-Brush the skillet with a little oil, then place a tortilla and top with cheese.
+Heat a skillet or comal over medium-low heat.
+Brush the skillet with a little oil, then place a tortilla and top with a bit of cheese.

 Corn tortilla with cheese on a comal.